Disney anthology television series: The Disney Sunday Movie (1986–1988)

 Despite improving ABC's numbers, the program's ratings were never strong as the established 60 Minutes and scripted mystery series Murder, She Wrote on CBS, both of which Disney was competing with for viewers, remained the leading primetime programs on Sunday nights.
 In 1987, ABC reduced The Disney Sunday Movie from two hours to one.
-The move did not help drive ratings, and the network decided not to renew its contract with Disney or pick up a fourth season of the second iteration of the anthology series.
+The move did not help drive ratings, and ABC decided not to renew its contract with Disney or pick up a fourth season of the second iteration of the anthology series.

 The Disney Sunday Movie was also being run on the Disney Channel, also hosted by Eisner.